LightBitProject/cpuminer-LITB/README.md

 Donations
 ---------

-cpuminer-opt has no fees of any kind but donations are accepted.
+cpuminer-litb has no fees of any kind but donations are accepted.

- BTC: 3Pzm5Syv59SW5pY2nBD62DFqzmdFu73psQ
+litb: LbiUdK2zrpuegKNijw3oiLbwFyBffgyv7S

 Happy mining!